 Also note, it is OK to say you don’t remember something if you really don’t remember it.
 Attorneys in court may ask you for many details that you cannot remember.
 It is better to say you don’t remember than to try and guess.

 Sexual assault affects a victim’s safety.
 A safety plan is used to help empower a survivor and reduce the risk of future harm.

 This article tells you what sexual assault protective orders are and who can get one.
 This article was written by Advocates for Victims of Crime (A...

-This article tells you how you can apply for a sexual assault protective order.
-This article was written by Advocates for Victims of Crime at the T...
+This article explains how to apply for a sexual assault protective order.